-From 1999 to 2017 over 95 people abducted by aliens have reported using thought screen helmets and hats made with Velostat.
+From 1999 to 2019 over 110 persons abducted by aliens have reported using thought screen helmets and hats made with Velostat.
 Since 1999 only one abductee was taken while wearing a thought screen helmet with Velostat.
 Most of the other abductees using thought screen helmets reported success.
 Some abductees could not be reached after they tried their thought screen helmets.

 In 2007 several thought screen helmets were made with ten and twelve sheets of Velostat.
-Although eight sheets of Velostat are adequate telepathic shielding in most cases, some abductees state that they had a headache or felt nauseous with that level of protection.
-This situation may indicate that the aliens have increased the power of their telepathic transmission, especially when they directly confront their victims, but the signal remains scrambled by the Velostat.
+Although eight sheets of Velostat are adequate in most cases, some abductees state that they had a headache or felt nauseous with that level of protection so hats with more velostat were made.
+This situation may indicate that the aliens have increased the power of their telepathic transmission, but the the Velostat still works and aliens cannot control their victims.

-As a general rule you should line whatever hat you are using with as many sheets of Velostat or LINQSTAT you can stuff into it.
+As a general rule you should line whatever hat you are using with as many sheets of Velostat that you can stuff into it.

 For durability, helmets sent to abductees are now sewn with a $1,600 refurbished industrial sewing machine.
 You cannot sew a leather hat and eight sheets of Velostat with a home sewing machine.

-Velostat and a similar material, LINQSTAT, have impedance, as shown below by the thought screen helmet with a mulitimeter reading in ohms.
-Both materials do not hold a static charge when grounded.
-They are technically described as a conductive polyethylene film commonly used as a static control material in numerous semiconductor, electronics and Smartcard applications due their easy-grounding nature.
-Both materials meet military specification MIL-P-82646A.
-They have different conductive properties than metals.
+Velostat has impedance, as shown below by the thought screen helmet with a mulitimeter reading in ohms.
+Velostat does not hold a static charge when grounded.
+It is technically described as a conductive polyethylene film commonly used as a static control material in numerous semiconductor, electronics and Smartcard applications due its easy-grounding nature.
+Velostat meets military specification MIL-P-82646A.
+It has different conductive properties than metals.

 The Fluke multimeter indicates a reading of 52 ohms as shown below demonstrating the impedance of Velostat.

 The Fluke multimeter indicates a reading of 0 ohms from aluminum foil as shown below.
-It is the unique conductive properties of Velostat than enable it to scramble telepathic communication and control from aliens.
+It is the unique conductive properties of Velostat than enable it to stop alien telepathic communication and hence alien control of humans.

 Here is Michael Menkin making a thought screen helmet using twelve sheets of Velostat for a special abduction situation.
 This helmet took almost six hours to make and was sent to the abductee along with a baseball cap with eight sheets of Velostat, all for free.